kennethskiba/kennethskiba.github.io/_pages/about.md

 My research focuses on symbolic AI, particularly formal models of knowledge representation and non-monotonic reasoning.
 I take an interest in these topics from both a conceptual and an algorithmic perspective.
 I am particularly interested in computational complexity questions within this field.
 I have published several papers on formal argumentation, focusing on:
-- semantics for abstract argumentation frameworks and their generalisations
+- Semantics for abstract argumentation frameworks and their generalisations
 - Graduality
 - Uncertainty
 - Computational complexity